Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

-\begin{thm} There exist instances which achieve the bound $n=\max\{1,N-2\}$ in Theorem \ref{Min3}. \end{thm} \begin{proof} Fig. \ref{rgab} demonstrate the instances.
-Note that (a) has $n\geq 2$ coding regions and $N=n+2$ sink regions and it is feasible since it has no singular region.
-We can verify that this graph satisfies the two conditions of Definition \ref{MFea}. (b) shows the case of $N=2$, a minimal feasible region graph $RG(D)$ with one coding region. \end{proof}
+\begin{thm} There exist instances which achieve the bound $n=\max\{1,N-2\}$ in Theorem \ref{Min3}. \end{thm} \begin{proof} Fig. \ref{rgab} (a) is an instance of region graph with $N\geq 3$ sink regions and $n=N-2$ coding regions, and (b) is an instance of region graph with two sink regions and one coding regions.
+They are both feasible because they have no singular region.
+We can verify that these region graphs satisfy the two conditions of Definition \ref{MFea}, hence are minimal feasible region graph. \end{proof}